Austin Park at Nocatee in Ponte Vedra

 What amenities do residents get?

-Austin Park has its own neighborhood park with sports fields, a playground, and a gazebo, plus full Nocatee resident access: the Splash and Spray water parks, the Swim Club, fitness, dog parks, 30+ miles of greenway trails, the kayak launch at Nocatee Landing, and the community event calendar, all funded through the CDD rather than per-visit fees.
+Austin Park has its own neighborhood park with sports fields, a playground, and a gazebo, plus full Nocatee resident access: the Splash and Spray water parks, the Swim Club, fitness, dog parks, more than 30 miles of greenway trails, the kayak launch at Nocatee Landing, and the community event calendar, all funded through the CDD rather than per-visit fees.

 How far is Town Center?